-It costs about £2,135 for someone to complete the training at a registered college; we would love to make more scholarships available each year for Christians who show a desire to work in the health sector and see this as part of making Christ’s love and gospel known.
+It costs about £2,300 for someone to complete the training to be a nurse or a midwife at a registered college; we would love to make more scholarships available each year for Christians who show a desire to work in the health sector and see this as part of making Christ’s love and gospel known.
 Please watch the video below for a further introduction.

 Why is it needed?

 Christians working in health care can make a great impact for the gospel in Senegal.
-First, health care is expensive for many Senegalese, so Christian clinics can provide good, affordable health care, which is a witness to the love of Christ.
+The government provides some services but the the reality is that health care is expensive for many Senegalese.
+Christian clinics can provide good, affordable health care, which is a witness to the love of Christ.
 This, in turn, gives the evangelical churches a good name.
-These clinics can therefore provide opportunities to witness to the Senegalese population, the vast majority of whom are Muslims (94%).There are a number of existing Christian clinics in Senegal, some of whom are seeking Christian staff; and there is a need to establish new Christian clinics in areas where there is little witness- again, for these to operate, more qualified Christian staff are needed.Why can't the Senegalese church do this?
+The clinics can provide opportunities to witness to the Senegalese population, the vast majority of whom are Muslims (94%).There are a number of existing Christian clinics in Senegal, some of whom are seeking Christian staff; and there is a need to establish new Christian clinics in areas where there is little witness- again, for these to operate, more qualified Christian staff are needed.Why can't the Senegalese church do this?

 Why can’t the Senegalese church do this?

 The Senegalese church is small (about 0.2% of the population is evangelical) and many young Christians struggle to find funds to pay for further education.
-Therefore the cost of completing the State Registered Nurse course is beyond the reach of many, and the church does not have available funds to pay for this.
+Therefore the cost of completing this training is beyond the reach of many, and the church does not have available funds to pay for this.
 The church appreciates SIM’s role in providing scholarships.